 There are few initiatives that have provided a valuable framework for guidelines for wearables in clinical trials.
 One of these is the Clinical Trials Transformation Initiative (CTTI), which has produced a recommendation for the usage of mobile technology like wearable devices.

 One of the important parts outlined in CTTI is the initial selection, which explains that you should know what you want to measure before selecting the wearable device.
-Starting with the endpoint and working backwards will ensure you select the right device and avoid problems down the road.
+Starting with the endpoint and working backward will ensure you select the right device and avoid problems down the road.

-Also of note is the regulatory status of mobile technology, and the CTTI states that it should not be the sole driver in sponsor’s decisions about which technology to use.
+Also of note is the regulatory status of mobile technology, and the CTTI states that it should not be the sole driver in the sponsor’s decisions about which technology to use.
 The appropriateness of that technology should be justified through the verification and validation processes.
 From a data collection, analysis, and interpretation standpoint, collecting the minimum data set necessary to address study endpoints is critical, as is planning appropriately for the statistical analysis of that data.

 CTTI’s stance on data management states that you should ensure that access to data meets your needs prior to contracting an electronic service vendor.
 For protocol design and execution, communication and transparency with participants regarding safety monitoring is also a critical element during testing.
 Other key points include defining and testing processes for implantation, operation, and maintenance in the field prior to launching a trial as well as having a plan in place for mobile technology failure.